kevinyokutran/robotframework-selenium2library/README.rst

 Manual installation
 '''''''''''''''''''

-If you do not have network connection or cannot make proxy to work, you need to resort to manual installation.
-This requires installing both the library and its dependencies yourself.
+If you do not have network connection or cannot make the proxy to work, you need to perform manual installation.
+Both the library and its dependencies must be installed by yourself.

 1) Make sure you have `Robot Framework installed
    <http://code.google.com/p/robotframework/wiki/Installation>`__.